 John Denver experienced his first major break in the music industry when he was chosen from 250 other hopefuls as lead singer for the popular Mitchell Trio.
 Two years and three albums later, Denver had honed his considerable vocal talent and developed his own songwriting style.
 He gained recognition when his song “Leaving On A Jet Plane” was recorded by Peter, Paul and Mary, becoming their first and only number one hit.
 As the Mitchell Trio disbanded, Denver was climbing up the pop charts as a solo act with songs like “Take Me Home, Country Roads,” “Rocky Mountain High,” “Sunshine On My Shoulders,” “Annie’s Song,” “Back Home Again,” “Thank God I’m A Country Boy,” and “Calypso,” solidifying his position as one of the top stars of the 1970s.

 By his third album in 1970, Denver’s social and political leanings were defined more clearly.
-Denver was one of the first artists to share an environmental message through his music, beginning with the song “Whose Garden Was This?”
-This was the first in a long line of songs that he wrote about the environment.
+Denver was one of the first artists to share an environmental message through his music, beginning with the Tom Paxton-penned song, “Whose Garden Was This?”
+This was the first in a long line of songs that he recorded about the environment.